-The report card measures include academic performance in reading and math, academic growth, English language proficiency, chronic absenteeism, and well-rounded curriculum.
-For high schools, the state also reviews students “on-track” in ninth grade and graduation rate.
-New measures this year include a student and staff climate survey at the elementary, middle and high school levels and the state science assessment in grades 5 and 8 only.
-New reporting features this year include indicators for meeting state targets, for demonstrating improvement, and gaps in equity.
+The report card evaluates academic performance in reading, math and science, academic growth, English language proficiency, chronic absenteeism, school climate and well-rounded curriculum.
+For high schools, the state also measures students “on-track” in ninth grade and graduation rate.

 Maryland designed the report cards to meet federal requirements that help set standards for school accountability.
 Today, federal accountability standards for schools are legislated in the Every Student Succeeds Act.